Table of Contents

 Components of Currency Futures

-Exchange rates of various currency pairs are the base of currency futures.
-Forex futures are settled in cash with regards to the underlying pair of currency.
-For example, a Euro futures market is based on Euro to Dollar, and the underlying currency remains Euro.
+Exchange rates of various currency pairs are the basis of currency futures.
+Forex futures are settled in cash with regard to the underlying currency pair.
+For example, a Euro futures market is based on Euro to Dollar, and the underlying currency remains the Euro.

-The settlement and delivery here happen when the EUR/USD futures contracts end or expire, and as a result, the buyer delivers $1,25,000 worth euros in liquid cash to the seller.
-This delivery takes place on the expiration date of the contract.
-Also, it is important to note that currency day traders do not keep contracts till expiry, and thus they do not have to deal with the settlement and do not receive the underlying currency in cash.
+The settlement and delivery here happen when the EUR/USD futures contracts end or expire.
+As a result, the buyer delivers $1,25,000 worth of euros in liquid cash to the seller on the contract’s expiration date.
+Also, it is important to note that currency day traders do not keep contracts until expiry, and thus, they do not have to deal with the settlement and do not receive the underlying currency in cash.

-Day traders profit from the currency futures speculation and the difference between purchase and selling prices.
-Just like normal trading, you can also short sell currency futures and earn from the price slumps.
+Day traders profit from the speculation about future currency futures and the difference between purchase and selling prices.
+Like average trading, you can also short-sell currency futures and earn from the price slumps.

 Calculating the Profit of Currency Futures

-To determine how much you have profited as a currency futures trader, you have to focus on the expiration amount and tick value at the time of entry and exit.
+To determine how much you have profited as a currency futures trader, focus on the expiration amount and tick value at entry and exit.

 Let us simplify this for you.

-Susan is a Euro forex trader and purchases a Euro forex contract at 2.3565 which she sells at 2.3585.
+Susan is a Euro forex trader and purchased a Euro forex contract at 2.3565, which she sold at 2.3585.
 She makes a profit of 20 ticks, where each tick size is $12.50.
-The profit would be $12.50*20 (which would be multiplied with the Euro FX contracts she has bought.)
+The profit would be $12.50*20 (which would be multiplied by the Euro FX contracts she has bought.)

-To simplify it for you, we have mentioned what is a ticking movement and the formula for calculating profit below.
+To simplify things for you, we have mentioned ticking movements and the formula for calculating profit below.

 Tick Movement= (Tick Value at the Time of Entry – Tick Value at the Time of Exit)